-The preferred stock is convertible, at any time, into shares of the Company's common stock at a conversion price equal to \$27.935 per share, and has a liquidation preference of \$1,000 per share, plus all accrued and unpaid dividends.
-No distributions may be made to holders of common stock until the holders of the preferred stock have received the liquidation preference.
+Rent-A-Center's Series A preferred stock is convertible, at any time, into shares of Rent-A-Center's common stock at a conversion price equal to \$27.935 per share, and has a liquidation preference of \$1,000 per share, plus all accrued and unpaid dividends.
+No distributions may be made to holders of common stock until the holders of the Series A preferred stock have received the liquidation preference.
 Dividends accrue on a quarterly basis, at the rate of \$37.50 per annum, per share.
-A restriction under the Facility requires the Company to pay all distributions with additional shares of preferred stock until August 2003 at which time distributions must be paid in cash.
-During 1999 and 2000, the Company paid approximately \$11.4 million and \$10.3 million in preferred dividends by issuing 11,426 and 10,330 shares of preferred stock, respectively.
+A restriction under the Facility requires Rent-A-Center to pay the dividends with additional shares of Series A preferred stock until August 2003, after which Rent-A-Center must pay the dividends in

+Rent-A-Center paid approximately \$10.7 million and \$10.3 million in Series A preferred dividends by issuing 10,678 and 10,330 shares of Series A preferred stock, respectively.
+At December 31, 2001 and 2000, Rent-A-Center had 292,434 and 281,756 shares, respectively, of its Series A preferred stock outstanding.

-The preferred stock is not redeemable until 2002, after which time the Company may, at its option, redeem the shares at 105% of the liquidation preference plus accrued and unpaid dividends.
-Holders of the preferred stock have the right to require the Company to redeem the preferred stock upon a change of control, if the Company ceases to be listed on a United States national securities exchange or the Nasdaq National Market System, or upon the eleventh anniversary of the issuance of the preferred stock, at a price equal to the liquidation preference value.
+The Series A preferred stock is not redeemable until August 2002, after which time Rent-A-Center may, at its option, redeem the shares at 105% of the liquidation preference plus accrued and unpaid dividends.
+Holders of the Series A preferred stock have the right to require Rent-A-Center to redeem the Series A preferred stock upon a change of control, if Rent-A-Center ceases to be listed on a United States national securities exchange or the NASDAQ National Market System, or upon the eleventh anniversary of the issuance of the Series A preferred stock, at a price equal to the liquidation preference value.

-Holders of the preferred stock are entitled to two seats on the Company's Board of Directors, and are entitled to vote on all matters presented to the holders of the Company's common stock.
-The number of votes per preferred share is equal to the number of votes associated with the underlying voting common stock into which the preferred stock is convertible.
+Holders of the Series A preferred stock are entitled to two seats on Rent-A-Center's Board of Directors, and are entitled to vote on all matters presented to the holders of Rent-A-Center's common stock.
+The number of votes per Series A preferred share is equal to the number of votes associated with the underlying voting common stock into which the Series A preferred stock is convertible.

-NOTE J -- INCOME TAXES
+NOTE I -- INCOME TAXES